adnuguk/adnuguk.github.io/input/blog/2011-11-09-gill-cleeren-tour.markdown

-If you don’t get a chance to see him in Aberdeen, you might be able to catch one of the other sessions.
+If you don't get a chance to see him in Aberdeen, you might be able to catch one of the other sessions.